 The disadvantages of bleaching include hair dryness, frizziness, and breakage.
 Extreme damage could involve scalp irritation and hair fall.

 The most significant disadvantage of bleaching your hair is the damage it causes.
 Bleaching is incredibly damaging to your hair, leaving it dry and drab.
 If you whiten your hair frequently, it may get entirely fried.
-If you opt to bleach your hair, you may experience weak and brittle hair.
+If you bleach your hair, you may experience weak and brittle hair.
 The damage is possibly not worth the light color it produces.

-Does Bleaching Your Hair Once Damage it?
+Does Bleaching Your Hair Once Damage It?

 Yes, bleaching hair once damages it.
 Bleaching comes with damaging effects like hair dryness and brittleness.